 Our highly competitive program has the following opening(s):

-Digital Interactives Intern
+Digital Interactives Intern (Summer 2014)

 The Smithsonian Center for Learning and Digital Access seeks an intern to assist in the preparation and development of digital interactives (games, simulations, etc.).
 The intern will be responsible for investigating and collecting new content, collaborating with Smithsonian scientists and educators to verify content accuracy, assisting with the coordination of user testing efforts, and assisting with technical aspects of the development of the interactives.
 Qualified candidates should have a passion for learning, a demonstrated interest in technology, strong writing/research abilities, and be able to work well and communicate with people of diverse backgrounds and specialties.
 Illustration or graphic design skills, programming experience, or an interest in gaming are preferred.